Defending Westeros from Performance Outages

 - Posts content for streaming on Amazon EC2 in a partnership with MLB Advanced.

 According to the swells of internet knowledge..
 HBO originally planned the streaming service in-house under codename Project Maui.
-This was around 2014, but they had some challenges, including some outages that occurred during episodes of GoT and True Detective.
+This was around 2014, but they had some challenges, including some outages that occurred during episodes of Game of Thrones and True Detective.
 (It was alleged at the time that some Dev associates knew about a possible memory leak but chalked it up as a non-issue, and it was unfortunately determined that those leaks eventually led to the outages.)